01110011011101010110010001101111/WikiGraph/README.md

 Check out a step-by-step guide to this graph [here](https://medium.com/@shreya-chaudhary/linking-wikipedia-articles-in-a-knowledge-graph-with-tigergraph-beautifulsoup-and-yake-52dd3261a86d).

+## Quickstart

+1. Create a blank solution on TigerGraph Cloud.
+2. Edit the credentials in the first cell of the [WikiGraph.ipynb](WikiGraph.ipynb) notebook to match your graph.
+3. Run the notebook.

 ## Data

 This data was scraped from Wikipedia via BeautifulSoup (as shown in the notebook).